sophon-crypto/fairstaking1kv/1kv-edst.md

 Therefore, it is important to increase the proportion of validators held by individual users.
 The quatity of personal node maintainer (called validator) is the key point of deciding the degree of system decentralization.
 1kV plan lauched by Web3 foundation supports provide the nomination support for some individual users with small amount of KSM/DOT by themselve.
 It is a key project to reduce the degree of system centralization and keep the system decentralization enough.

 ### 1.2 The node in 1KV plan needs support from not only web3 but also others
 At present, there are about 172 valid nodes in 1KV（ https://kusama.yaohsin.net/api/validators， recorded in 24th, Jan, 2021).
 Now only 99 nodes were successfully elected as validators, and the election success rate was about 57.5%.
 Although the 1kV plan tries to improve the success elected-rate as much as possible through various methods but there are lots of nodes in the waiting set for a long time.
 Let us have a simple evaluation: if all 170 nodes in the 1KV become validators, each node needs at least 5000 nomintation including at least 50 self-nomination.
 If all the nomination is totally provided by Web3 except the 50 KSM self-nomanimated, it needs at least 172 * (5000 - 50) = 851,400 KSM.
 Moreover, more and more people could like to join the 1KV because of the higher and higher price.
-If we only rely on Web3 foundation, we may not be able to provide enough nomination to support the successful election as the valid nominator of most nodes.
+If 1KV is just only relied on the nomination from Web3 foundation, it is unsustainable for a long time.

 ### 1.3 Provding the entry from invidual validator from Polkadot App JS could improve the friendliness of 1KV plan
 As we know， the Polkadot App JS is the largest the Polkadot/Kusama client and it has engouh data traffic.
-A large number of individual nominators participating in 1kV can also greatly increase the ability of 1kV plan; Addition, individual nominators participating in 1kV plan from Pokadot App JS can also increase stable income, because individual proifit to frequently avoid cancel the nomination.
+A large number of individual nominators participating in 1kV can also greatly increase the ability of 1kV plan; Additionly, individual nominators participating in 1kV plan from Pokadot App JS can also increase stable income, because individual proifit to frequently avoid cancel the nomination.

 ## 2、 Project objectives

-Polkadot P333333333333333provides direct pledge (one key pledge) of individual nominators for 1kV plan nodes to improve the election success rate of 1kV participants, so as to increase the source of pledge funds in 1kV plan (currently 1kV pledge funds mainly come from Web3), improve the system decentralization process and increase the system activity.

-### 2.1 project Objective to individual nominators

-As the authentication node in 1kV is regulated and supervised by the government, it can at least ensure the following features, avoid joining malicious nodes, and greatly reduce the risk of individual nominators.
+Based on the Polkadot App JS we will develop the One-Key-Nomination function for individual nominators to increase the capital of 1KV plan.
+This new function could attract more indivual nominators to help the Web3 foundation to maintan the 1KV plan much better.

+For the individual nominator the authorized 1KV node is much trustable because of the Web3 rules such as:

-1. Interest consistency: self-stack is an important index for selecting verification nodes.
-Only by binding the interests of the node and the nominees, can we ensure that the node will do its best to maintain its operation and avoid being slammed by the system.
+1. Interest consistency: self-stake is an important point because self-stake could bind the profit of validator and maitainance.
+Only the well-maitained validator will be rearded much more.
 However, at present, most of the nodes have low self-make (data).
 If the nominators do not know the details, they may take great risks.

 2. Avoid malicious operation: the nominator should pay attention to the proportion of commission at any time, because there may be malicious nodes to increase the proportion of commission, which makes the nominator suffer inexplicable losses without knowing it.